Asif1q/myecommerce/README.md

 DB details : application.properties

 Instructions :
-create database sparksupport
+create database sparksupport ,
-Uncomment the config.java file for the first run to feed the seedData to the database Comment the config.java it back again if you are stopping and running it again to avoid row duplicates
+Uncomment the config.java file for the first run to feed the seedData to the database, Comment the config.java  back again if you are stopping and running it again to avoid row duplicates